conan-io/docs/reference/tools.rst

 This function accepts ``.tar.gz``, ``.tar``, ``.tzb2``, ``.tar.bz2``, ``.tgz``, ``.txz``, ``tar.xz``, and ``.zip`` files, and decompresses them into the given destination folder (the current one by default).

+It also accepts gzipped files, with extension ``.gz`` (not matching any of the above), and it will unzip them into a file with the same name but without the extension, or to a filename defined by the ``destination`` argument.

 .. code-block:: python

     from conans import tools